ysntony/tony-yu/README.md

 Hello, my name is Tony.
-I'm working at a social media company as a growth manager.
+I'm working at a tech company as a growth marketer.